nwrenger/schiller-db/README.md

 ## Architecture - Including SNDI

 This application follows the 3-tier principle.
-* **UI Layer:** Developed by my friend.
-Getting the Data from Server Calls.
+* **UI Layer:** Getting the Data from Server Calls.
 It's named SNDI.
 * **Application/Server Layer:** This is implemented using Rust and Rocket.
 Including a Swagger UI integration.
 It's named SNDM.
 * **Database Layer:** The SQLite database that stores the persistent data specific to a project.

 ### UI Layer - SNDI

-Developed by [BoettcherDasOriginal](https://github.com/BoettcherDasOriginal).
+Developed by me and a few others (look to contributions).
 Further explanation are coming soon (when development is finished).

 ### Application/Server Layer - SNDM